ua-snap/nws-drought/README.md

 # Drought Indicators

-This codebase computes a series of "drought indicators" (aka indices) that may be useful in assessing drought conditions in Alaska.
+This codebase computes a series of "drought indicators" for assessing drought conditions in Alaska.

 It generates a dataset of seven indicators computed over retrospective intervals - "summary intervals" - from a supplied reference date with the following lengths (in days): 7, 30, 60, 90, 180, 365.
 The summary interval is the $n$-length sequence of days preceding and ending with the reference date $d_0$, for each interval size $n$.
 The seven indicators are: